Do you want to climb Mount Kilimanjaro?

 - Trained in first aid & mountain rescue

-- Monitor oxygen saturation & heart rate
+- Oxygen saturation & heart rate monitoring

-- Emergency oxygen included on all climbs
+- Emergency oxygen carried on all routes

 - Helicopter evacuation